 If you want to learn more about what this blog is all about, a good start is to check out the page on Darwinian medicine.
-You can then move on to read more about the premise underlying the information found on this site, as well as the pages on hunter-gatherers and traditional people, the human genome, and the human microbiome.
+You can then move on to read more about the evolutionary mismatch concept, as well as the pages on hunter-gatherers and traditional people, the human genome, and the human microbiome.
 If all of this peaks your interest, you can dig into the hundreds of posts here on the site to explore further, or if you feel you are ready to get on board at once, just continue directly to the next steps.

 Subscribe to Blog via Email